Ballpark: Settings

 Seating area design of stadiums is affected by many variables, including required capacity, audience access, and road traffic.
 Early ballparks like Elysian Fields were a far distance from the city center.
 Each game was an event, and fans traveled by public transit to watch the game.

 With the growth of professional leagues, and consequent growth in the quantity of games, each game became less of an event, and fan convenience became more important.
 Many professional ballparks were built either near the city center, or in working-class neighborhoods, based on the expected economic level of the average fan.
 Consequently, the classic ballparks typically had little space for automobiles, as it was expected that most fans would take mass transit to the games, a situation that still prevails at Boston's Fenway Park and Chicago's Wrigley Field, for example.
 Some early ballparks, such as Brooklyn's Eastern Park, were abandoned because the trolley lines did not go out far enough and the team was not performing well enough for people to tolerate the inconvenience.

 As fans became more affluent, and especially as they moved to the suburbs and bought cars, the lack of parking became an important issue.
 Some ballparks remedied this problem through the construction of parking garages in the vicinity, or building new ballparks with ample parking.
 Others built ballparks in the suburbs, typically with large parking areas.
 The ballpark/stadium thus became an "island" in an "ocean" of parking space.

-The modern "retro" trend seeks to cover all the bases: an urban location, with plenty of parking and public transportation available like grey hound busses.
+The modern "retro" trend strives to support multiple modes of transport, by having an urban location with available parking and accessibility by public transport.